yhnavein/delegation-wizard/README.md

 * **[python-2.*](www.python.org/download/)** - is needed by one of dependent libraries
 * **[bower](http://bower.io/)** - for managing front-end packages
 * **[pm2](https://github.com/Unitech/pm2)** - not necessary for development, but essential if you want to use this site on Live server
+* **[mongodb](http://www.mongodb.org/)** - it's used for storing exchange rates.

 ## Starting and initial configuration

-I am assuming Linux as a standard environment, but with proper modifications, application is working also on Windows without problems
+I am assuming Linux as a standard environment, but with proper modifications, application is working also on Windows without bigger problems

 ```
 git clone https://bitbucket.org/puredev/delegation-wizard.git